 A bit more background on one of the projects that is featured here on my website was the idea I had for The Art of Big O book which actually began within me nearly 20 years ago.
 Just the thought of compiling and bringing all those artists together again and documenting in one book all of the great artwork from Big O from that special time in art and music history was an idea too important and exciting for me to ignore.

 By The Art Of Big O book I guess you might say I was trying to re-conjure those feelings and capture that same kind of wonder and excitement again in art in a physical, lasting way.
-The book of images and stories aims to share that time again with those people that might have been there to experience it for themselves and also for those people who were not, to try and give them an understanding of just how this exciting period in art began; and last but not least, for all the young artists out there that might see this book and become inspired themselves by the art and the stories in it, then follow their hearts, and create and share their own kind of art out there with the world too.
+The book of images and stories aims to share that time again with those people that might have been there to experience it for themselves and also for those people who were not, to try and give them an understanding of just how this exciting period in art began; and last but not least, for all the young artists out there that might see this book and become inspired themselves by the art and the stories in it, then follow their hearts, and create to share their own kind of art out there with the world too.